V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2023/ByuCTF2023-WriteUp.md

     return jsonify(response), 200
 ```

-On this code we notice first that it's a POST request against ```/api/tickets```.
+On this code we notice first that it's a POST request against ```/api/tickets``` endpoint.
 Then we require a token.

 As we already registered, and we get an user id, maybe we need to login to receive our tickets?
 Let's get a look at the login function inside the ```/app/login_routes.py``` file.